apexbridge-tech/bugspotter/.archive/docs/PII_SANITIZATION.md

 BugSpotter.init({
   endpoint: 'https://api.example.com/bugs',
   sanitize: {
-    enabled: false  // ⚠️ All PII will be sent in clear text }
+    enabled: false, // ⚠️ All PII will be sent in clear text },
 });
 ```